aimee-mcneil-melville/ToDo-Full-Stack/README.md

 **User Story 2:** *As a user, I want to click on a puppy and see their name, breed, and who their owner is*

   1. Take note of the url you are sent to (perhaps `/puppies/1`).
-  1. Create a `routes.js` file in the main repo directory - this will store all of our routes
+  1. Create a `routes.js` file in the main repo directory - this will store all of our routes.
   1. `require` Express in your `routes.js` file and create a router.
-Also, don't forget to export the router
+Also, don't forget to export the router.
   1. `require` and `use` our newly created `routes.js` file in our `server`.
-We'll use the string `/puppies` to define the prefix path for our router
+We'll use the string `/puppies` to define the prefix path for our router.
+Note that the `use` line of code should come _after_ your server configuration and handlebars configuration.
-  1. Create a GET route in your `router.js` to render a particular puppy.
+  1. Create a GET route in your `routes.js` to render a particular puppy.
 The route should contain the `id` as a parameter so you can access it via `req.params.id` (so perhaps `/:id`)
   1. Similarly to the `/` route in `server.js`, it should read the puppies from our JSON file, but this time, we will need to use the id to find only the selected puppy from the `puppies` array.
   1. Render the puppy.
 As before the `details` view has already been created for you.